A low-cost plasma source aimed for medical applications using Ar as the working gas: Results and discussion

 A noticeable result shown in Fig.~\ref{speciesAsorb} is that the amount of $\rm{H_2O_2}$ detected in the liquid phase for the Indirect configuration is virtually zero.
-Considering that the $\rm{OH}$ production in the gaseous phase (see OES results in Fig.~\ref{intVsh}) are comparable in both operating conditions (with the caveats already discussed), it would be expected to find $\rm{H_2O_2}$ in the liquid phase in both conditions (due to the reaction $ OH + OH \rightarrow H_2O_2$), but this has not happened.
-Nevertheless, since $\rm{H_2O_2}$ was detected in the water samples treated with both configurations for 10 minutes of plasma exposure, it indicates that just 3 minutes of plasma exposure is not enough for the production of $\rm{H_2O_2}$ in the liquid phase for the Indirect treatment.
+Considering that the $\rm{OH}$ production in the gaseous phase (see OES results in Fig.~\ref{intVsh}) is comparable in both operating conditions (with the caveats already discussed), it would be expected to find $\rm{H_2O_2}$ in the liquid phase in both conditions (due to the reaction $ OH + OH \rightarrow H_2O_2$), but this did not happen.
+Since $\rm{H_2O_2}$ was detected in the water samples treated for 10 minutes using both configurations of plasma exposure, this is an indication that just 3 minutes of plasma exposure is not enough for the production of $\rm{H_2O_2}$ in the liquid phase for the Indirect treatment.
 These results suggest that the production of $\rm{H_2O_2}$ occurs preferably in the aqueous phase rather than in the gaseous one.
-Although this may be a limitation for applications of the Indirect configuration, this fact can be used to selectively produce species in situations where the presence of $\rm{H_2O_2}$ is undesirable.
+Although this may be a limitation for applications of the Indirect configuration, this fact can be used to selectively produce reactive species in situations where the presence of $\rm{H_2O_2}$ is undesirable.

+{It is important to mention that the low values of the uncertainties in the electrical, optical and thermal measurements suggests that the plasma parameters are highly reproducible.
+This reproducibility, combined with the strict control of exposure time, contributes to a good reproducibility of the results obtained for water activation.}

-Considering only the parameters under variation in this study, a general conclusion comparing the Direct and Indirect operating conditions regarding the production of RONS is that for shorter distances between the plasma outlet and the water surface, it would be better to employ the Direct configuration, while for larger distances the Indirect one would lead to better results.
+{Considering the parameters under variation in this study, a general conclusion comparing the Direct and Indirect operating conditions is that both processes can be employed, depending on the operating conditions.
+Regarding the production of RONS in the liquid phase, this study demonstrated that for shorter distances between the plasma outlet and the water surface it is better to employ the Direct configuration, while for larger distances, the Indirect configuration is expected to yield better results.
+However, considering biological applications, the Indirect mode of operation is the best choice because it generates a leakage current below the threshold value for plasma equipment in medicine.}